 Benefits of Myo-Inositol for Polycystic Ovary Syndrome (PCOS)

-Polycystic ovary syndrome is commonly difficult to diagnose and often missed completely.
-Nutrition has much to offer women affected by this debilitating disorder.
+Needless to say, polycystic ovary syndrome is complex, commonly difficult to diagnose and is often missed completely.4,5

 Nutrition & PCOS

-From a clinical perspective, nutrition has much to offer women affected by this debilitating disorder.
-Whilst every case is unique, and requires an individualized and multi-factorial approach, effective treatment protocols commonly centre around the nutritional support of these key areas:
+The good news is that targeted dietary and lifestyle changes can be of significant help to women affected by this debilitating disorder.
+Whilst every case is unique, and requires an individualised and multi-faceted approach, effective treatment protocols commonly centre around the nutritional support of these four key areas:

-• Blood sugar balance and insulin function normalization
+2. Blood sugar balance and insulin function normalisation

-Patients often experience significant improvement in symptoms when these areas are addressed with targeted dietary strategies and supplementation with specific nutrients and botanicals.
+Patients often experience significant improvement in symptoms when these areas are addressed with targeted dietary and lifestyle strategies, and supplementation with specific nutrients and botanicals.

 Myo-inositol is one of nine different types of inositol.
 It is a naturally occurring substance produced in the human body from glucose, although it is not a sugar.
 Better described as a ‘vitamin-like’ substance, myo-inositol is often considered to be a member of the B complex group of vitamins.
 However, because it is produced by the body in amounts considered sufficient to support health, it is not officially termed an essential nutrient.
 In addition to the body’s own production from glucose, myo-inositol is also found naturally in many foods such as organ meats, fruit, grains, nuts and beans.